 Good prompts make all the difference.
 A vague question often gives a vague answer.
 A clear, structured prompt helps AI give you useful, accurate results.

-Think of prompting like giving instructions to a helpful assistant; be specific about what you need and build your prompt and context patiently.
+Think of prompting like giving instructions to a helpful asistant; be specific about what you need and build your prompt and context patiently.
 AI works very quickly, but in order to get the best answers, you need to work slowly.

 Good prompts save time by reducing confusion, but always review and fact-check what AI gives you.
 AI tools can make mistakes or create fake references.

-AI tools don’t “know” what you want, they respond to how you ask.
+AI tools don’t “know” what you want.
+They respond to how you ask.

 AI works better when it knows the background.
 Include: